 Unlike other schools in the area that were founded and then folded, East Carolina succeeded with distinction.
 Led for over two decades by President Robert Wright, a native North Carolinian devoted to excellence and progressive approaches to education, the training school rapidly filled a variety of needs with year round instruction of both aspiring and in-service teachers.
 The result was a degree of cultural and educational enlightenment in eastern North Carolina that continues even as the school advances into its second century.

 Belief in the progressive power of education vis-à-vis the problems challenging humanity was an integral ethic at the institution.
-Confident elation over the new experiment is evident in virtually all the school and its students did, from hosting a lecture by Helen Keller, to staging dramatic performances of plays like The Mikado, to the founding of literary societies, gardening, chapel talks, hiking, social activities, and myriad other forms of community engagement complementing classroom learning.
+Confident elation over the new experiment was evident in virtually all that the school and its students did, from hosting a lecture by Helen Keller, to staging dramatic performances of plays like The Mikado, to the founding of literary societies, gardening, chapel talks, hiking, social activities, and myriad other forms of community engagement complementing classroom learning.

 Robert Herring Wright (1870-1934) served as president of East Carolina from the school’s opening in 1909 until his passing in 1934.
 Born in Coharie, Sampson County, in the southeastern part of the state, Wright studied at Oak Ridge Institute and then taught at a rural school before continuing his studies at the University of North Carolina at Chapel Hill and later Johns Hopkins University.